Gift of Stock

 Retirement Plans and IRAs

 A second type of expectancy gaining in popularity among parishioners involves naming the parish as the beneficiary of a retirement plan or IRA.
 For many parishioners, retirement plan assets represent the single largest asset in your portfolios.
 Like the bequest, it is easy to understand and easy to implement.
 This gifting opportunity merely involves obtaining a beneficiary designation form from the retirement plan administrator and naming the parish as the partial, or entire, beneficiary of the retirement plan assets upon death.

 A third type of expectancy, life insurance, may be attractive because it affords you the opportunity to make a gift at a sizeable face value for a minimal outlay of cash.
 You may give an existing policy, either fully paid or partially paid, or a new policy.
 Similar to a retirement plan designation, the proposed gift to the parish is accomplished by naming Resurrection as a beneficiary of the policy on the beneficiary designation form.
 Upon death, the parish will receive a portion of, or all, the proceeds from the policy.
 You are entitled to a charitable income tax deduction equal to the cash surrender value of the property and any future premiums paid only if the parish is named as the owner and beneficiary of the policy.

 Before you proceed with any of the above, it is advisable for you to meet with your accountant/tax advisor.
 Any discussion of tax treatment is not intended and should not be considered as tax advice.
-Please contact Debbie LeSage, Business Manager, at 920-336-7768 if you are considering any of these types of donations.
+Please contact Jenni Harris, Business Manager, at 920-336-7768 if you are considering any of these types of donations.